Data Smackdown

 c.
 Interpretation of statistical reports test

-The goal is to answer 10 questions about the Eurostat publication “SDGs and Me”.
+The goal is to answer 10 questions about the Eurostat publication: Housing in Europe – 2023 edition.
 This publication will be available in English.

 Second test: